Published: Oct 20, 2024

 #

-The workaroundThe workaround here is to increase the size of the gap between the two stops, specifically a delta of at least 0.00002
+The workaroundThe workaround here is to increase the size of the gap between the two stops, specifically a delta of at least 0.00002, but I recommend using a minimum of 0.0001 for good measure.

 With that adjustment in place, we get our desired effect: